 I had never traveled to that part of the country so we made a plan to visit Hampshire County, where Northampton is located.
 The motto for Hampshire County is “the other side of Massachusetts.”

 Is Northampton in Boston?

 Many people may instantly think of Boston when they think of Massachusetts.
 What most folks don’t know is that it takes a little under two hours to drive from Boston to Northampton.
 We rented a car in Boston and made the trip.

 It’s a lovely drive where you’ll see little charming towns sprinkled along the way.
 Towns like Framingham, Worcester, and my personal favorite Chicopee are all worthy stops on the route.
 As you get a bit closer to Northampton you’ll start to encounter the well-known colleges of the area like Mount Holyoke, Smith, Amherst, U of M Amherst, and Hampshire College.

 We had the chance to venture a bit outside of Northampton to more of Hampshire County and we’ll share that with you in another post.

 The Quintessential North Eastern Town

-When you drive into Northampton you will be greeted by a vibrant town center that has wonderful mix of historic buildings, churches and shops that announce that you have arrived.
+When you drive into Northampton you will be greeted by a vibrant town center that has a wonderful mix of historic buildings, churches, and shops that announce that you have arrived.

 The Hotel Northampton is steps from the town’s main streets and Smith College, making it an ideal place to serve as your headquarters during your stay.
 There are plenty of attractions, restaurants and shops within walking distance.
 Once you see how many places you’ll want to stop in and try, walking everywhere is going to be your friend.
 It will help burn off some of those extra calories you may pick up along the way.
 So pack your comfortable shoes and your compression socks.
 Be warned: this is a place where packing your stretchy pants is a must!